I’m a proud, middle-aged Okie who grew up with a solid foundation of science and politics. Recombinant DNA was dinnertime conversation at our house.

 I left there for good in 2002.
 Everything was different by that time.
 Journalism was a dirty word.
 Seriously.
 The corporate news director said at a staff meeting, “Journalism is a gimmick.
 If you want to do journalism, you need to leave here and go work for PBS.”

 I promise those quotes are as accurate as my 15-year memory allows.
 WSMV is now, and was then, owned by the Meredith Corporation.
-I worked under three different owners and the differences in management style were vast.
+During the years I worked there, four different owners ran the place.
+The management styles varied wildly and made drastic differences in the integrity of our news content.

 Meredith began in the magazine business and published titles such as Ladies Home Journal and Better Homes and Gardens.